Max-Vassilev/aws-journey/README.md

 Role: Temporary permissions that can be assumed when needed.

-**User Groups & Permissions**
+**IAM User Groups**
-1. Created Admins group with AdministratorAccess.
+1. Created Admins group with AdministratorAccess policy.
 2. Added Max to Admins to give him admin rights.
 3. Created Joe without adding him to Admins, so he had limited access.